llelik/storagegrid-audit-analysis-calc/README.md

 - Pyton converter script:
   - **IMPORTANT**: the script does not capture all audit messages
+    - Except MTME in SDEL, SPUT, WDEL, WPUT, other [new codes in StorageGRID 11.5](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-upgrade%2FGUID-32E18269-7337-471B-8CD1-CDDFB6E6603C.html) are not included (except MTME); this means all S3 Object Lock-related codes for SPUT (LKEN, LKLH, LKMD, LKRU), and CSIZ (Previous Object Size) in OVWR (Object Overwrite) may result in errors and require you to add them to the script
     - `MRSP` is one such entry.
 It contains a non-trivial JSON file which the script currently partially drops.
 You can easily find such rows with `cat audit.log | grep MRSP` and process them manually.
 Or better yet, fix the code and submit a pull request.
 It does not seem that partial or missing MRSP fields could impact showback analytics, but they could impact compliance analytics
-  - While the Python script can output some debug info, it's not meant for reg-exp debugging - it's meant to catch failed KV pairs and usually tends to be empty (tested with an audit log from v11.4) because we drop `MRSP` (see above) values we cannot parse before that happens
+  - While the Python script can output some debug info, it's not meant for reg-exp debugging - it's meant to catch failed KV pairs and usually tends to be empty (tested with an audit log from v11.5) because we drop `MRSP` (see above) values we cannot parse before that happens
     - How to check: compare the number of lines in audit.log with your output file.
 If output file has 10 lines less, that likely means 10 lines were dropped (e.g. maybe they contained `MRSP`)
-  - Not all fileds have "logical" values.
+  - Not all fields have "logical" values.
 Audit log may contain  `SGET` rows but with no `CSIZ` value, for example.
 [SGAC(CSV)] doesn't attempt to do anything about that

 - R script:
   - Could work only with CSV generated in full mode, but has not been tested with updated Python script.
 If it doesn't work you can try an earlier version with input CSV generated by an older version of the Python script